alibaba/spring-ai-alibaba/README.md

 }
 ```

+## Examples
+More examples can be found at [spring-ai-alibaba-examples](./spring-ai-alibaba-examples).

+* Hello World
+* Chat Model
+* Function Calling
+* Structured Output
+* Prompt
+* RAG
+* Flight Booking Playground, an advanced example showcasing usage of prompt template, function calling, chat memory and rag at the same time.

 ## Core Features

 Spring AI Alibaba provides the following features, read the [documentation](https://sca.aliyun.com/ai) on our website for more details of how to use these features.